AlpineNow/CustomPlugins/README.md

 ## What Version Should I Use?

-There are different versions of the Custom Operator Framework that map to different versions of the Alpine software.
+There are different versions of the Custom Operator Framework that map to different versions of the Spotfire Data Science software.
 For more information, see the page here: [How to Update Custom Operators With New SDK Changes](https://alpine.atlassian.net/wiki/display/KB/How+to+Update+Custom+Operators+With+New+SDK+Changes)

 Spotfire Data Science Version | Custom Operator SDK | Spark Version
 -------------- | --------------------------- | -------------